sanjaybasu/healthcare-ai-foundations/_chapters/chapter_22_clinical_decision_support.md

 Diagnostic reasoning in clinical medicine fundamentally involves probabilistic inference: given observed data about a patient, what is the probability of various possible diagnoses?
 Bayes' theorem provides the mathematical foundation for this reasoning, expressing the posterior probability of a diagnosis given observed evidence.
 However, standard Bayesian approaches often fail to account for how disease prevalence, presentation patterns, and diagnostic accuracy vary across populations.

 The basic framework for diagnostic inference begins with Bayes' theorem applied to diagnosis.
-For a particular disease $D $ and observed clinical data $ X$, we compute the posterior probability:
+For a particular disease $$D $$ and observed clinical data $$ X$$, we compute the posterior probability:

 $$
 P(D\mid X) = \frac{P(X \mid D) \cdot P(D)}{P(X)}
 $$

-where $P(D)$ represents the prior probability (disease prevalence), $ P(X\mid D)$ represents the likelihood (probability of observing the clinical data given the disease), and $ P(X)$ is the marginal likelihood serving as a normalization constant.
-For differential diagnosis involving multiple possible diseases $\{D_1, D_2, \ldots, D_K\}$, we compute posterior probabilities for each:
+where $$P(D)$$ represents the prior probability (disease prevalence), $$ P(X\mid D)$$ represents the likelihood (probability of observing the clinical data given the disease), and $$ P(X)$$ is the marginal likelihood serving as a normalization constant.
+For differential diagnosis involving multiple possible diseases $$\{D_1, D_2, \ldots, D_K\}$$, we compute posterior probabilities for each:

 $$
 P(D_k\mid X) = \frac{P(X \mid D_k) \cdot P(D_k)}{\sum_{j=1}^K P(X\mid D_j) \cdot P(D_j)}
 $$

-The critical equity issue arises when we recognize that both priors $P(D_k)$ and likelihoods $ P(X\mid D_k)$ can vary substantially across population groups.
-Let $ G$ represent demographic group membership (which might encode race, ethnicity, age, sex, socioeconomic status, or intersections thereof).
+The critical equity issue arises when we recognize that both priors $$P(D_k)$$ and likelihoods $$ P(X\mid D_k)$$ can vary substantially across population groups.
+Let $$ G$$ represent demographic group membership (which might encode race, ethnicity, age, sex, socioeconomic status, or intersections thereof).
 The group-conditional diagnostic probability becomes:

 $$
 P(D_k\mid X, G) = \frac{P(X \mid D_k, G) \cdot P(D_k\mid G)}{\sum_{j=1}^K P(X \mid D_j, G) \cdot P(D_j\mid G)}
 $$

 This formulation reveals two distinct sources of population heterogeneity.
-First, disease prevalence varies across groups: $P(D_k\mid G_1) \neq P(D_k \mid G_2)$ for different groups $ G_1 $ and $ G_2 $.
+First, disease prevalence varies across groups: $$P(D_k\mid G_1) \neq P(D_k \mid G_2)$$ for different groups $$ G_1 $$ and $$ G_2 $$.
 For example, sickle cell disease has dramatically different prevalence across racial and ethnic groups, while certain genetic variants affecting cardiovascular disease risk show strong population stratification.
-Second, disease presentation can differ: $ P(X\mid D_k, G_1) \neq P(X \mid D_k, G_2)$, meaning that the same disease may manifest with different symptoms, signs, or biomarker profiles across populations.
+Second, disease presentation can differ: $$ P(X\mid D_k, G_1) \neq P(X \mid D_k, G_2)$$, meaning that the same disease may manifest with different symptoms, signs, or biomarker profiles across populations.
 Classic examples include the higher prevalence of silent myocardial infarction in diabetic patients and the different presentation patterns of autoimmune diseases across racial groups.

-A naive diagnostic AI system that ignores group membership $ G $ and uses population-average estimates $ P(D_k)$ and $ P(X\mid D_k)$ will systematically underperform for groups where true prevalence or presentation patterns differ from the population average.
+A naive diagnostic AI system that ignores group membership $$ G $$ and uses population-average estimates $$ P(D_k)$$ and $$ P(X\mid D_k)$$ will systematically underperform for groups where true prevalence or presentation patterns differ from the population average.
 However, explicitly conditioning on group membership raises important ethical questions about when and how demographic information should enter diagnostic models.
 Three distinct approaches have been proposed in the literature.

-The first approach, which we term population-stratified modeling, builds separate diagnostic models for different demographic groups, allowing all parameters to vary: $ f_G(X) \to P(D_k\mid X, G)$.
+The first approach, which we term population-stratified modeling, builds separate diagnostic models for different demographic groups, allowing all parameters to vary: $$ f_G(X) \to P(D_k\mid X, G)$$.
 This maximizes predictive accuracy by fully adapting to group-specific patterns but requires sufficient training data for each group and may reinforce essentialist views of demographic categories.
-The second approach, which we call prior-adjusted modeling, uses a shared diagnostic model for the likelihood $ P(X\mid D_k)$ but adjusts priors based on group membership: $ P(D_k\mid X, G) \propto P(X \mid D_k) \cdot P(D_k\mid G)$.
+The second approach, which we call prior-adjusted modeling, uses a shared diagnostic model for the likelihood $$ P(X\mid D_k)$$ but adjusts priors based on group membership: $$ P(D_k\mid X, G) \propto P(X \mid D_k) \cdot P(D_k\mid G)$$.
 This accounts for known prevalence differences while avoiding assumptions about differential presentation.
 The third approach, universalist modeling, aims to learn representations that are invariant to group membership while still achieving high diagnostic accuracy through careful feature engineering and fairness constraints.

 Each approach has merits and limitations depending on the specific clinical context.
 For conditions where prevalence differences are well-established and presentation patterns are genuinely different across groups (for example, genetic diseases with strong population stratification), population-stratified or prior-adjusted approaches may be both more accurate and more equitable.
 For conditions where apparent group differences may primarily reflect social rather than biological factors, or where conditioning on demographics might perpetuate discriminatory practices, universalist approaches that learn invariant representations may be preferable.
 The key is to make these modeling choices explicitly and transparently, with careful consideration of both predictive performance and equity implications.

 Beyond population heterogeneity in disease characteristics, we must also account for systematic differences in data availability and quality across groups.
-Let $ M $ denote a missingness indicator, where $ M_i = 1 $ if feature $ i $ is observed and $ M_i = 0$ if missing.
+Let $$ M $$ denote a missingness indicator, where $$ M_i = 1 $$ if feature $$ i $$ is observed and $$ M_i = 0$$ if missing.
 If missingness patterns are not missing completely at random (MCAR) but instead missing at random (MAR) or missing not at random (MNAR) in ways that correlate with group membership, diagnostic models must explicitly account for this.
 The observed likelihood becomes:

 $$
 P(X_{\text{obs}}\mid D_k, G, M) = \int P(X_{\text{obs}}, X_{\text{miss}} \mid D_k, G) \cdot P(M\mid X, D_k, G) dX_{\text{miss}}
 $$

-where $X_{\text{obs}}$ represents observed features and $ X_{\text{miss}}$ represents missing features.
+where $$X_{\text{obs}}$$ represents observed features and $$ X_{\text{miss}}$$ represents missing features.
 If certain diagnostic tests are systematically less available for some populations—for example, advanced imaging studies in rural areas or genetic testing in communities without nearby specialized centers—then models that implicitly assume complete data will perform poorly for groups with more missingness.
 Approaches for handling this include multiple imputation methods that account for missingness mechanisms, models that explicitly represent uncertainty over missing features, and fairness constraints that ensure predictions remain calibrated even when certain features are unavailable.

 The evaluation of diagnostic AI systems also requires careful attention to equity considerations.
 Standard metrics like accuracy, sensitivity, and specificity can mask substantial disparities across groups.
-For a diagnostic task with true disease labels $ Y $ and model predictions $\hat{Y}$, we define group-conditional sensitivity and specificity:
+For a diagnostic task with true disease labels $$ Y $$ and model predictions $$\hat{Y}$$, we define group-conditional sensitivity and specificity:

 $$
 \text{Sensitivity}_G = P(\hat{Y} = 1 \mid Y = 1, G) \quad \text{Specificity}_G = P(\hat{Y} = 0 \mid Y = 0, G)